MONASTERY OF ZOODOCHOS PIGI

 The Monastery was built during the period of piracy that spread after the great Cretan war of 1645-1669 and it was used as a fort to protect the inhabitants from the pirates.
 Functioned as a convent until 1834 when a decree of King Otto closed it since there were only a few nuns living there.

-It has the structure of a fortress: except for the northern side, which is naturally inaccessible, it is surrounded by high walls, with ramparts and embrasures.
+The architecture of the monastery is reminiscent of a fortress.
+The building is surrounded by high walls, with ramparts and embrasures and the northern side is inaccessible.
 There were two towers on the southern part, of which only the one to the south-east survives, the south-western part having been reconstructed.
-The sole entrance on the west side was protected by a such well-made gate, (local Juniper wood was used, clad in sheets of iron), that according to the stories, a pirate raiding party, had to move cannons all the way up, in order to breach the gate.
+The sole entrance on the west side was protected by such a well-made gate, (local Juniper wood was used, clad in sheets of iron), that according to the stories, a pirate raiding party, had to move cannons all the way up, in order to breach the gate.
 Of course, the present door is a replacement, but the original has been kept in storage.

-Inside, there is a large paved yard, with a low safety wall running along the precipice, which has a unique view to the northern sea, with the strait of Antiparos (the narrow strip of sea separating Paros and Antiparos) directly across; and to the rest of the central and western Cyclades.
-From the southern part of the Monastery, one can see Sikinos at its widest.
-There is a small opening over the fore boarding cliffs on the north-west side, from which the besieged pulled up on ropes those who were left outside, either because they needed them as reinforcement or to simply rescue them, and through which they could also escape.
+Inside, there is a large paved yard, with a low safety wall running along the precipice, which has a unique view to the Aegean Sea and to the rest of the central and western Cyclades.
+From the southern part of the Monastery, you may have a panoramic view of the Sikonos.

-The sacred icon of Zoodochos Pigi, which according to the legend came from Paros, is kept in the church of Ai Vassilis in Chorio and returns to the Monastery once a year during two days of celebrations, accompanied by all the faithful.
+The sacred icon of Zoodochos Pigi, which according to the legend came from Paros, is kept in the church of Aghios Vassilis at Chorio.
+Returns to the Monastery once a year during a two-day of celebrations, accompanied by all the faithful.